 Soils contain large amounts of micronutrients but only a little fraction is a photo available.
 Usually, the application of inorganic fertilizers to these soils is not effective as it immediately becomes unavailable to plant roots soon after application to soil.
 They rapidly react to form chemical precipitates and are not available for plant uptake.
 Since the last few decades, scientists have realized that the currently used agronomic technologies are no longer useful to enhance field production on a sustainable basis.

 Foliar Application of Nutrients for Biofortification to Combat Hidden Hunger

 A single application of Zn fertilizers can have significant effects over several years.
-Considerable research has been conducted for the determination of economically effective methods to prevent Fe and Zn deficiency by agronomic approaches but still much more needs to be explored.
+Considerable research has been conducted for the determination of economic effectiveness.
+Different methods to prevent Fe and Zn deficiency by agronomic approaches but still much more needs to be explored.
 Biofortification vs GMO is a hot concern nowadays and biofortification is the ultimate winner as it does not cause any negative impact on human health.
 Also Like: Brownian Motion in Chemistry